 The impact of emission factors on the carbon footprint

 The inaccuracy of euro-based emission factors increases the uncertainty of calculations.
-For instance, they do not take into account differences between countries, companies, production methods or products, and they significantly average out emissions.
+For instance, they do not take into account the differences between countries, companies, production methods or products.
+Instead they significantly average out emissions.
 Two companies producing the same product can have substantial differences in emissions at both the company and product levels.
 These differences may arise from factors such as the energy used, production equipment, and raw materials.
 When relying solely on euro-based input data, these differences are not captured, nor can the benefits of using recycled raw materials be demonstrated.

 Let’s compare the emissions from pulp production as an example.
 In Finland, pulp production emissions are relatively low on average, as the energy used in production typically comes from renewable bioenergy generated during the process.
 If 1 ton of pulp is produced and the emissions are calculated based on this mass, the emissions would be approximately 300 kg CO2e.
 However, if pulp is purchased for 1,500 euros and emissions are calculated using a currency-based emission factor, the emissions would be around 970 kg CO2e.
 The difference between these two calculation methods is more than threefold.